Are you considering Homelife Academy but wondering if it’s the right umbrella school for your family?

 This is a really important first step because states from Florida to Texas to North Carolina to Tennessee may each have different rules.
 To check out your state’s homeschool law, you can visit Homeschool Laws by State for a quick and easy resource guide.

-Once you become familiar with your state’s homeschooling regulations, you can look into the different types that are available.
+Once you become familiar with your state’s homeschooling regulations, you can look into the different types of schools available.
 Each of these homeschooling options has its own pros and cons, so you will want to take some time to consider what exactly you are wanting your family’s homeschool experience to look like.

 Some of the homeschooling methods you could choose include: